CopyCat73/Zway-Netatmo-Welcome/README.md

-# Zway Netatmo
+# Zway Netatmo Welcome

-Zway Automation module for the Netatmo weather station and modules.
+Zway Automation module for the Netatmo Welcome camera.
 It uses the netatmo api to retrieve data at a specified interval.

-Many thanks to

-    - Maroš Kollár for his code examples, parts of which I shamelessly copied
-    - Fibaro forum user Couillerot for his icons

 # Configuration

 First go to https://dev.netatmo.com and log in with your Netatmo user account.
 Create a new app for your z-way installation.
 Enter the client ID, client secret and your Netatmo credentials in the configuration, along with the desired interval at which data is retrieved (in minutes).

-# Virtual Devices
+Do not use the same app credentials for different Netatmo modules in zway (e.g. weather station and welcome).

+# Homes and users

-Based on your Netatmo configuration the module creates virtual devices for each of your Netatmo weather stations and attached modules.
-Temperature unit configuration and module names are retrieved from the api.
+Based on your Netatmo configuration the module creates a home and users for each of your Netatmo Welcome devices.
+Each identified user in the Welcome station is shown on the dashboard as a binary switch;

-Currently supported devices are:

-*   Netatmo base station (Temperature, humidity, CO2, noise and pressure)
-*   Outdoor module (Temperature and humidity)
-*   Additional indoor module (Temperature, humidity and CO2)
-*   Rain gauge (Rain, Rain last hour and rain last 24 hours)
+off: user left, on: user is home.

 # Events